 3. Child Life Insurance

-The point of this insurance is to provide you with a payout should your child die early on.
+The point of this insurance is to provide you with a payout should your child die early on in his or her life.
 However, child life insurance isn’t all that helpful since most children don’t have dependents or heirs to worry about.
 And, even though some child life insurance policies come with a cash benefit for the child when he or she is older (turn in the policy for money that can be used for schooling), you might be better off to just set money aside in an IRA, 529 or Coverdell.
 The money is likely to grow faster in one of those accounts than build cash value as insurance.

 4. Mortgage Life Insurance